— Syrinq —

 It is everywhere, all around and within us, ever shifting the currents of the world.

 Once, word went of a young prodigy, who would one day become as great as the archmages and grand spellcasters before her.
-Excelling in the arts, of course, whispers uttered she ought to surpass these forces.
+Excelling in the arts, of course, whispers uttered they ought to surpass these forces.
 Put into tutelage as smallest of all, days in days out were filled with nothing but literature and incantations.
 The paragon would learn and learn and learn, never a pause, as there always was new knowledge to be found.
-While she sprinted ahead in skill, she lacked behind in the rest.
-The first friend the little mage made, was her own cousin Keme.
-Even then, it took her a few years to warm up to company.
+While they sprinted ahead in skill, they lacked behind in the rest.
+The first friend the little mage made, was their own cousin Keme.
+Even then, it took them a few years to warm up to company.

 One had to embrace magic entirely to learn it.